The history of bottles is of course glued to that of labels.

 Earlier bottles had no label and the brand of beer was moulded into the glass, with more details on the screw top stopper, this one from the Hastings depot.

 In 1947 there were 2 Royal events to commemorate; The Royal Wedding, swiftly followed by the Coronation:

 I still hope to find a label that celebrates the Coronation of King George VI.

 This is the very last brew from the Seven Bridges Brewery in 1979, just before closure.

 Beer was also supplied in stoneware ‘flagons’ holding 2 or 4 pints:

-Early beer bottles needed to be corked by a specialist ‘Corker’, like the 1911 Coronation bottle above, at which time only 4% of beer was sold in bottles, and most bottles had corks through the 1920’s.
+Early beer bottles needed to be corked by a specialist ‘Corker’, like the 1911 Coronation bottle above, at which time only 4% of beer was sold in bottles, and most bottles had corks right through the 1920’s.
 The screw top was first introduced in 1879 when moulds for the bottles came in three pieces, one each for the sides and one for the top.
-The ‘Crown Cork’ was invented in 1892 in the USA and slowly took over so that in 1952 bottled beers were up to 36% by volume.
+The ‘Crown Cork’ was invented in 1892 in the USA and slowly took over so that by 1952 bottled beers were up to 36% by volume.